-SYNC I/O provides a feature for calibrating the frequency of the on-board crystal oscillator.
-This allows SYNC I/O to be used as an extremely accurate frequency reference while in Internal/VSO mode.
+The SYNC I/O provides a feature for calibrating the frequency of the on-board crystal oscillator.
+This allows the SYNC I/O to be used as an extremely accurate frequency reference while in Internal/VSO mode.

-With normal usage, SYNC I/O should never require recalibrating.
-Each unit is factory calibrated to within +/- 5 ppm (parts per million).
+With normal usage, the SYNC I/O should never require recalibrating.
+Each unit is factory calibrated to within ± -5 ppm (parts per million).

-You may want to recalibrate SYNC I/O in the following situations:
+You may want to recalibrate the SYNC I/O in the following situations:

-- If greater than 5 ppm accuracy is required. - If the unit needs to be matched to a unique (nonstandard) frequency. - To precisely compensate for component aging. - and - - To restore the original factory setting. - Oscillator recalibration does not occur during firmware updating or when resetting SYNC I/O to factory defaults (see "Restoring Factory Settings" on page 64).
+• If greater than 5 ppm accuracy is required.

+- If the unit needs to be matched to a unique (nonstandard) frequency. - To precisely compensate for component aging. - and - - To restore the original factory setting.